 ARPEPE Rosso di Valtellina DOC

 Among the very best “entry-level” Nebbiolo wines in Italy, the Rosso can complement an enormous array of cuisines.
 A consistent performer, year-in year-out.
 Fresh, aromatic and vital, with the strong and suggestive hint of minerality that shines on the very best Valtellina wines.

 ARPEPE “Buon Consiglio” Valtellina Superiore Grumello Riserva

 No other wine straddles the line between Nebbiolo and Burgundian Pinot Noir more than “Buon Consiglio.”
-From the precipitous vineyard above the Sondrio-based winery, which is crowned by the Grumello Castle — this wine shows a softer side to both the Nebbiolo grape and the mineral terroir of Valtellina.
+From the precipitous vineyard above ARPEPE's Sondrio-based winery — which is crowned by the Grumello Castle — this wine shows a softer side to both the Nebbiolo grape and the mineral terroir of Valtellina.
 This wine is a collector's dream.

 ARPEPE “Sesto Canto” Valtellina Superiore Inferno Riserva

 Equally impressive is ARPEPE’s Riserva from a tiny plot in the Inferno subzone of Valtellina.
 “Sesto Canto” has many layers, with a signature resin-like note on the nose and the finish.
 A wine of great depth and poise, it too belongs in the cellar if you are a Nebbiolo collector, but it is a far-too-joyous wine to be hoarded for long.
 Go ahead and share it.

 ARPEPE “Rocce Rosse” Valtellina Superiore Sassella Riserva